happynear/happynear.github.io/Normalization-Propagation.md

 $$y = W^Tx.$$

-Here we express the convolution layer in a innerproduct way, i.e. using `im2col` operator to convert the feature map into a wide matrix $x$.
+Here we express the convolution layer in a inner-product way, i.e. using `im2col` operator to convert the feature map into a wide matrix $x$.

 Now we assume that $x\sim N(0,I)$, our objective is to let each element in $y$ also follows a uniform gaussian distribution, or at least each value is expected to have zero mean and variance is 1.
 We can easily find that $E[y]=0$ and